 The University of Southern California is a world-class institution with amazing academics, sports, alumni connections, parties, and more parties.
-But there is one thing it doesn’t really have: An amazing selection of restaurants.
+One thing it doesn’t really have: an amazing selection of restaurants.

 The good news is that it’s getting better.
 Way better.
-Over the past few years, there have been huge developments both in the immediate USC vicinity and with a little thing called Downtown LA, which is now suddenly the cultural hub of the city.
+Over the past few years, there have been huge developments, both in the immediate USC vicinity and in a little thing called Downtown LA, which is now the cultural hub of the city.

-So whether you’re a current student, an alum wanting to take a nostalgic trip down memory lane, in town for homecoming this weekend, or simply a random person who likes to hang out around USC, here’s a guide to the best spots to eat nearby.
+So whether you’re a current student, an alum wanting to take a nostalgic trip down memory lane, in town for homecoming, or simply a random person who likes to hang out around USC, here’s a guide to the best spots to eat nearby.
 Fight on.

 If you spend a lot of time around USC, there’s about a 1% chance you’ve never heard of La Barca.
 So we’ll keep this short: All.
 Of.
 The.
 Margaritas.
 And melted cheese on top of everything.
 That’s really all we can remember about it anyway.

 An equally-popular haven for heavy drinking and eating, Bacaro is also “nice” enough that you could bring parents and they’d probably be into it.
 Considering how much of a sh*tshow this place can be, the food is pretty high-quality and all the more delicious when you’re an hour into your 1.5 hours of unlimited sangria.
 This place was also made for boozy brunches.